pluralsight/guides/in-review/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

   end
 end
 ```
-The first method,`encode`, includes three parameters - takes the user id, the expiration time (1 day) and the unique secret key of your rails application in order to create a unique token.
+The first method,`encode`, takes three parameters -- the user id, the expiration time (1 day), and the unique base key of your Rails application -- to create a unique token.

 The second method,`decode` takes the token and uses the application's secret key to decode it.

 These are the two cases in which these methods will be used:
  * For authenticating the user and generate a token for him/her using `encode`
  * To check if the user's token appended in each request is correct by using `decode`.

-To make sure everything will work, the conents of the `lib` directo have to be included when the Rails applciation loads:
+To make sure everything will work, the contents of the `lib` directo have to be included when the Rails applciation loads:
 ```ruby
     #config/application.rb
 module ApiApp